 Kayu Putih Giant Tree – Ancient Kapok Tree In Tabanan, Bali

-Kayu Putih is a giant Kapok tree in central Bali that’s believed to be one of Bali’s oldest and biggest trees.
-It’s a magnificent tree with a ‘fairy tale’ feel to it like many other places in Bali.
+Kayu Putih is the name of a giant Kapok tree in central Bali that’s believed to be one of Bali’s oldest and biggest trees.
+It’s a magnificent tree with a ‘fairy tale’ feel to it, like many other places in Bali.

-I suspect this tree will become a popular Instagram spot before too long, because it’s perfect for photos and it’s not hard to reach from the touristy areas of Bali.
+On some websites it’s also known as the ‘Bayan Ancient Tree’ (Bayan is the neighborhood).
+I’m sure this tree will become a popular Instagram spot before too long, because it’s perfect for photos and not hard to reach from the touristy areas of Bali.